LivelyKernel/lively4-core/doc/tutorial/index.md

 # Things we should say somewhere:

 - Ctrl-Shift-F - search throughout whole repository.
+- F7 switches between .js and .html file of a web component
+- `Strg-Drag` on body/background to navigate the lively world

-- Persistence indicator, when explaining persistence of objects/html elements
+- Persistence indicator, top right corner, when explaining persistence of objects/html elements